josephluck/helix/docs/Models/Effects.md

 The `Actions` type is a combination of `Reducers` and `Effects` that passed to our `fetch` effect type, so that effect knows what actions are available.

-We've also provided a third generic to the `fetch` effect; `Promise<string>`.
-This generic informs Typescript of what this effect returns.
-Normally effects do not return anything, so the default value for the return generic is `void`.
+The third generic to the `fetch` effect (`Promise<string>`) informs Typescript of what the effect returns.
+Normally effects do not return anything so the default value for the return generic is `void`.

 ### The model so far